unfrogdog/Fps-up-for-rust/README.md

-download the fps up archive and unzip it unpack to the root of the game itself enjoy!!
+download the fps up archive and unzip it.

+unpack to the root of the game itself.

+enjoy!!